Phone: 817-697-4038 Fax: 877-409-3962

 Treatment For Boxer’s Fractures

-If you suspect a boxer’s fracture, it is important to seek medical attention for proper diagnosis and treatment.
-Treatment options for a boxer’s fracture may include:
+If you suspect a boxer’s fracture, seek medical attention for proper diagnosis and treatment.

-Regular follow-up appointments with a healthcare professional are essential to monitor the healing progress and ensure appropriate care.
-In some cases, rehabilitation exercises or physical therapy may be recommended to restore strength, flexibility, and function to the hand and finger.
+It’s crucial to attend regular follow-up appointments with a healthcare professional to monitor the healing progress and ensure proper care.
+In certain instances, the healthcare provider may suggest rehabilitation exercises or physical therapy to regain strength, flexibility, and function in the hand and finger.

-Surgical intervention may be required in severe cases, where the bones are significantly displaced or unstable.
-The surgical procedure aims to realign the fractured bones using wires, pins, or plates to provide stability during the healing process.
+In severe cases, where the bones are significantly displaced or unstable, surgical intervention may be necessary.
+The surgical procedure aims to realign the fractured bones by using wires, pins, or plates to stabilize them during the healing process.

 If you would like to speak to an Orthopedic Hand and Wrist Specialist in North Texas, give us a call at 817-697-4038, or contact us over the web.
 Telemedicine appointments are also available.